KratosMultiphysics/Kratos/INSTALL.md

 ## Cloning Kratos

-In order to obtain the source code of Kratos, you will need to clone the repository using git.
+In order to obtain the source code of *Kratos*, you will need to clone the repository using git.

-You can install git through the following command in Linux:
+You can install git through the following command in *GNU/Linux*:
 ```Shell
 sudo apt-get install git
 ```
-In Windows, you can download it in:
+In *Windows*, you can download it in:

 * [Download Git](https://git-scm.com/downloads)

 Once git is installed you can fetch the code by using this command in a terminal: